Negative TIPS Yields

 How TIPS Can Have Negative Yields

 Let’s look at July 17, 2012, again as an example.
-On that day, the 10-year Treasury note was yielding 1.49%.
-However, based on the comparative yields of TIPS versus plain-vanilla Treasuries, investors were expecting inflation of about 2.13% in the next ten years.
-If you subtract this 2.13% from the 10-year yield of 1.49%, the result is a negative number for the 10-year TIPS: -0.64%.
-As long as Treasuries continue to offer yields below the rate of expected inflation, TIPS will remain in negative territory.
-But why would investors accept a negative yield?
+On that day, the 10-year Treasury note was yielding 1.53%.
+However, based on TIPS' comparative yields versus plain-vanilla Treasuries, investors were expecting inflation of about 2.13% in the next decade.

 Negative Real Returns in Treasuries

-On the face of it, there seems to be no rational explanation for an investor putting money into an investment that not only doesn't pay interest, however slight, but actually charges the investor for holding their money.
-In reality, this can be the case with ordinary "plain vanilla" treasuries as well.
-If, for example, you buy a Treasury note that pays 2% interest to maturity and the average inflation rate over the period is 2.5%, your real return is a negative 0.5%.
-The difference in the negative yields in ordinary treasuries and in TIPS is that because of the way tips are structured, the negative yield becomes more apparent.
+To demonstrate, if you purchased a Treasury note that pays 2% interest to maturity and the average inflation rate over the period is 2.5%, your real return is a -0.5%.
+The difference in the negative yields in ordinary treasuries and TIPS is that the negative yield is different because of the way TIPS are tied to the Consumer Price Index.

 Negative Yields and "the Flight to Safety"

-For example, investors’ quest for safe investments amid concerns about the debt crisis in Europe that accelerated in 2009 drove the yield on plain-vanilla Treasuries below the rate of inflation.
-In other words, safety became such a high priority that investors were willing to accept a negative real (after inflation) return on all Treasuries, not just TIPS, in exchange for a guaranteed return of principal.
+For example, investors’ quest for safe investments amid concerns about the debt crisis in Europe that accelerated in 2009 drove the yield on plain-vanilla Treasuries below the inflation rate.

 Why Investors Accept TIPS With Negative Yields